seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-1.md

 6. The deployment will take 10 minutes to complete.
 After completing the deployment, please select **Go to resource group**

+7. Please review all the resources deployed on the resource group **ODL-AZ-305M05-XXXXX**.

-7. On the **Overview** section of the resource group, please select the **App service** named **web-app-s2pyoh2dzq4fs-5d7046**.
+8. On the **Overview** section of the resource group, please select the **App service** named **web-app-s2pyoh2dzq4fs-5d7046**.

     ![img](../media/depl5.png)

-8. On the **Overview** section of the  resource group, please copy the Url of the App service.
+9. On the **Overview** section of the  resource group, please copy the Url of the App service.

     ![img](../media/depl6.png)

-9. Take another tab of browser and paste the url of app service.
+10. Take another tab of browser and paste the url of app service.
 You will get the default page of the App.

     ![img](../media/depl7.png)